lovetoys/lovetoys/README.md

 #### System:update(dt)

-If the system type is "logic" , this function is called every time `Engine:update(dt)` is called.
+If you implement this function in your system the engine detects it automatically and it will be called in the update loop.

 #### System:draw()

-If the system type is "draw", this function is called every time `Engine:draw()` is called.
+If you implement this function in your system the engine detects it automatically and it will be called in the draw loop.

 #### A example for a custom system